wso2/docs-open-banking/en/docs/develop/application-management-listener.md

 This method lets you store any additional details about the application, as metadata.

 !!! note
-    The details sent during application registration are already stored as metadata, by default.
+    By default, the details sent during the application registration are already stored as metadata.

 ``` java
 public void setServiceProviderProperties(boolean isRegulatoryApp, ServiceProvider serviceProvider, ServiceProviderProperty[] serviceProvideProperties)